Closing Time (album): Reception

 After its release, Closing Time was received positively by the American music press, although coverage was limited.

 In Rolling Stone, critic Stephen Holden praised it as "a remarkable debut album" and branded Waits as "a boozier, earthier version" of Randy Newman who similarly "delights in rummaging through the attics of nostalgia".
 Holden nonetheless noted that "the persona that emerges from [Closing Time] is Waits's own, at once sardonic, vulnerable and emotionally charged".

 Village Voice critic Robert Christgau noted that with his "jazz-schooled piano and drawling delivery ...
 Waits exploits an honest sentimentality which he undercuts just enough to be credible".

+Robert Hilburn of the Los Angeles Times gave the album a mixed review, noting that “at times his songs just sag,” but adding that “he can reach you at other times with a rhyme or a thought that makes you realize his potential.”

 The album received little coverage internationally, with its promotion in the UK being little more than a featured advert in the NME.
 Closing Time did not chart upon its release although in 2000, the album peaked at number 28 in the Irish Albums Chart.
 The album was certified Silver in the United Kingdom in 2004 with shipments of over 60,000 copies and was later certified Gold in 2012 with shipments of over 100,000 copies.